 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 In this section

-The A Level requirement for this course is 280-300 UCAS tariff points to include Grades BB and a science A Level in at least one of Biology, Chemistry, Mathematics, Physical Education, Psychology, Sports Studies or Double Award Applied Science.
+The A Level requirement for this course is BBC to include A Level Grade B in at least one of Biology, Chemistry, Mathematics, Physical Education, Physics, Psychology, Sports Studies or Double Award Science.

 Irish Leaving Certificate

 Irish Leaving Certificate (Higher Level) grades H3,H3,H3,H3,H4 to include at least 1 subject from Chemistry, Physics or Biology;